 I’ve shown styling a “dress as a skirt” several times now – it doesn’t work with all dresses like bulkier ones, but I do love it in general as a way to stretch more wears out of some pieces.
 There are several ways to create this faux look:

 1. Wear a cropped-length top or cardigan over the dress that ends right at your natural waistline, as shown here in the last photo.

 2. Wear a button-up blouse over the dress, with the ends of the blouse knotted at your waistline (belt and additional tucking-in optional) as shown here.

-3. Tie a pullover top or sweater by your waistline and tuck the excess end in underneath.
-This last way works best with looser, lightweight tops or knits that don't button down.
+3. Tie a pullover top or sweater by your waistline and tuck the excess end in underneath as shown above and here.
+This last way works best with looser, lightweight tops or knits that don’t button down.
 As demonstrated above, gently loop a hair tie or elastic around the excess fabric at your waistline, then loosely tuck the knotted part in.
 This will result in a little bulge at the waist which is why it works best with looser, airy tops that would billow a bit anyways.
 This brought me back to high school days when I used to do this with my oversized tops (since Mom was always buying me 2 sizes up, anticipating growth that never happened ; )

 Note: I don’t recommend the twist and tuck on delicate sweaters since it might stretch out the material.